akexorcist/day-and-night-switch/README.md

 ![Preview](./public/preview.gif)

-See an example on [GitHub Pages](https://akexorcist.github.io/day-and-night-switch)
+See an example on [GitHub Pages](https://akexorcist.github.io/day-and-night-switch) (Works with Chrome, Chromium-based, and Firefox)

 ## Highlight
 * No image.
 All of UI components are written by Compose Multiplatform!